annasssz/RickAndMortyVerse/README.md

 - **Real-Time Data Utilization**: Stay up-to-date with the latest character data fetched from the Rick and Morty API, ensuring the most current information is available at your fingertips.

-### Installation:
-1. **Clone or Download the Repository**: Obtain the app's source code from the designated repository.

-2. **Open in Xcode**: Launch Xcode and import the project, ready for customization and deployment.

-3. **Build and Run**: Build and run the app on your iOS device or simulator effortlessly, immersing yourself in the captivating world of Rick and Morty characters.

 ### Usage:
 1. **Launch the App**: Open the app on your iOS device, initiating your journey into the vibrant Rick and Morty universe.